danbz/aesthetic-programming/1-gettingstarted/Readme.md

 **Questions to think about as README:**
 - Describe your first independent coding process (in relation to thinking, reading, copying, modifying, writing code)
 - How your coding process is differ from, or similar to, reading and writing text?
-- What is code and coding/programming practice means to you?
+- What is code and coding/programming practice means to you, and use the assigned readings to reflect on why program?

 ## Required reading:
 - Montfort, Nick. *Exploratory Programming For the Arts and Humanities*.
 Canbridge, Mass.: MIT Press, 2016.
 267-277 (Appendix A: Why Program?)